Supported LLM Providers

 - Enter the host where your model is running

-For Ollama, if you don't provide a host, we set it to localhost:11434
+For Ollama, if you don't provide a host, we set it to localhost:11434.

-When constructing the URL, we prepend http://
+When constructing the URL, we prepend http:// if the scheme is not http or https.

-If you're running Ollama on a different server, you'll have to set OLLAMA_HOST=http://{host}:{port}
+If you're running Ollama on a different server, you'll have to set OLLAMA_HOST=http://{host}:{port}.

 ┌ goose-configure